signalfx/integrations/cadvisor/README.md

 ### LICENSE

-This tool is released under the Apache 2.0 license.
-See [LICENSE](https://github.com/signalfx/cadvisor-integration/blob/master/LICENSE) for more details.
+This integration is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE) for more details.